nuuuwan/lk_law/data/doc/bills/2021-08-04-south-lanka-academy-for-tertiary-67c05a71/README.summary.md

-# 📄  South Lanka Academy for Tertiary Education and Leadership (Incorporation) - Bill

-Bill published on **2021-08-04**.

 - A Bill to incorporate the South Lanka Academy for Tertiary Education and Leadership.
 - Presented by Hon.
 Buddhika Pathirana, M.P., for Matara District on August 4, 2021.
 - Published in the Gazette on July 19, 2021.